mrblog/peetsmap/README.md

 # Peet's Coffee Locator

-I built this app because the offical Peet's app and website are so terrible for location Peet's shops.
+I built this app because the official Peet's app and website are so terrible for locating Peet's shops.

 This is a simple webapp using the Google Maps API to locate Peet's Coffee shops and get directions to them.